Nature and Biodiversity

 Microplastics are pieces of plastic debris under five millimetres in length, explains the US National Ocean Service.

-Some - such as the microbeads mentioned above - are designed to be this small, while other plastic gradually breaks down to this size.
+Some – such as microbeads, typically found in cosmetics and toiletry products – are designed to be small, while other plastic gradually breaks down to this size.

-How do they get into the food chain?
+How do microplastics get into the food chain?

-These tiny particles are often small enough to make it through water filtration systems.
-From here they can end up in the ocean and other water systems.
+These tiny particles are often small enough to pass through water filtration systems, and we can then unknowingly ingest them.

-Equally, research has suggested that such microplastics can be transported in the atmosphere, spreading themselves into even some of the remotest corners of the Earth.
+Equally, research has shown that such microplastics can be transported in the atmosphere, spreading to even the remotest corners of the Earth.

 Various microplastic particles found in water samples.